CharacterBuilding/JetBrainsOnKubuntu/README.md

+## JetBrains Issues and Resolutions on Kubuntu
+There were certain things that required a certain amount of consideration/configuration.
+Things that haven't been an issue on other distros seemed to have been an issue here, at least with IntelliJ Ultimate 2018.2.

 ### Getting JetBrains IDE Running on Kubuntu
 JetBrains IntelliJ was unable to run out-of-the-box.
 After installing `IntelliJ Ultimate 2018.2` on `Kubuntu 22.04` it would lock up whenever trying to open a file for editing.